- Graduated from SMU’s Cox School of Business in May of 2014, with a concentration in Strategy and Entrepreneurship.

 While I was at Catapult and Avanade, I started my own small consultancy, Methodology, LLC and have amassed a few clients that I work with regularly to deliver real-time web apps and custom application development solutions.

-I’m currently working at NationStar Mortgage/mr.cooper and have helped them transform their internal IT culture.
-We’ve also managed to introduce a few cool things - containerization with Docker, YAGNI-based development, pair programming, truly automated CI/CD pipelines with VSTS, microservice-based architectures and design approaches, test-driven development and test automation.
+I left my gig at mr.cooper after nearly four years, but I loved working at this company and really connected with the people I worked with.
+While I was there, I helped them transform their internal IT culture and led the successful delivery of several products.
+We also managed to introduce a few cool things - containerization with Docker, YAGNI-based development with a Scrum-based process, pair programming, truly automated CI/CD pipelines with VSTS (now Azure DevOps).
+We worked with and illuminated the pros/cons of microservice-based architectures and design approaches, test-driven development and test automation.

 After this gig, I contracted with Bank of America for a few months before finding a great opportunity at City Innovate.
 We’re developing a Governments-focused SaaS product to assist them with Challenge-based procurements.